chriamue/object-detector-rust/README.md

 ## Usage 📖

-To use Object Detector Rust, add it as a dependency to your project's `Cargo.toml` file:
+To use the Object Detector Rust library, you will need to add it to your project as a dependency.
+You can do this by adding the following to your `Cargo.toml` file:

 ```toml
 [dependencies]